-Mr. Miller’s practice includes antitrust, securities, sports, employment, corporate takeover, energy, investment banking, defamation/First Amendment, entertainment (motion pictures, television, and music), copyright, environmental, civil rights, real estate, contract, partnership, inverse condemnation, unfair competition, and other areas of law.
-He has been selected among “The Best of the Bar” by the Los Angeles Business Journal and among the “Top 100 – California’s Leading Lawyers” by the Los Angeles Daily Journal; and his firm – which does only litigation — has been featured as one of the top litigation firms in California.
+Miller’s practice includes securities, sports, corporate takeover, energy, investment banking, defamation, First Amendment, entertainment (motion pictures, television and music), copyright, civil rights, real estate, contracts, partnerships, unfair competition, environmental, energy and extensive governmental and public litigation.
+He has been recognized in Los Angeles Business Journal’s Best of the Bar, Leaders in Law, Top Litigators and Most Influential lists, Daily Journal’s Top 100 – California’s Leading Lawyers, Variety’s Legal Impact Report and Billboard’s Top Music Lawyers.
+He has been honored by the Los Angeles Business Journal on their LA 500 list in 2018, 2019 and 2020.
+Miller’s firm – which does only litigation and has 40 lawyers – has been featured as one of the top litigation firms in California.

-His clients have included numerous public and private corporations: the Cities of Los Angeles, Beverly Hills, Pasadena, Carson, Anaheim, Riverside, and Monterey Park (California); and cases for the County of Los Angeles and its Board of Supervisors; entertainers such as Rod Stewart, Elton John, Nick Nolte, Bob Dylan, Sean Connery, Steven Tyler (Aerosmith), Lionel Richie, Don Felder (Eagles), Axl Rose (Guns and Roses), rock bands such as Mötley Crüe and Stone Temple Pilots; plus publicly and privately-owned manufacturing and marketing companies; investment banks, private equity funds, banks and other financial institutions; and entertainment concerns including movie studios, cable networks, artist managers, a talent agency, sports agents, and professional athletes and coaches.
+His clients have included numerous public and private entities: the County of Los Angeles, the cities of Los Angeles, Beverly Hills, Pasadena, Carson, Anaheim, Riverside and Monterey Park; entertainers including Rod Stewart, Elton John, Nick Nolte, Bob Dylan, Sean Connery, Nile Rodgers, Steven Tyler (Aerosmith), Steely Dan, Lionel Richie, Don Felder (Eagles), Axl Rose (Guns N’ Roses), rock bands such as Mötley Crüe, KISS, Stone Temple Pilots, Journey and others; plus publicly and privately-owned manufacturing and marketing companies; investment banks, private equity funds, banks and other financial institutions; and entertainment concerns including movie studios, cable networks, artist managers, a talent agency, sports agents, and professional and college athletes and coaches.

-Other cases include defending the City of Los Angeles in a series of cases arising from the operations of the LAPD including the Rodney King civil rights damages action; First Amendment free speech/religion clause litigation brought by the then-Assistant Chief of Police; a dozen lawsuits brought against the Mayor, City Council members, Police Commissioners and City Attorneys arising from the operations of the LAPD’s Special Investigation Section, culminating in two victories in the Ninth Circuit Court of Appeals; a $100 million inverse condemnation case brought against Los Angeles by Southern Pacific Railroad; and high-stakes litigation for private and publicly owned utilities including the Department of Water and Power, the Metropolitan Water District and the Metropolitan Transit Authority that is building rail and subway transit throughout Los Angeles County.
+Other cases litigated by Miller include defending the City of Los Angeles in a series of cases arising from the operations of the LAPD including the Rodney King civil rights damages action; First Amendment free speech/religion clause litigation brought by the then-Assistant Chief of Police; a dozen lawsuits brought against the Mayor, City Council members, Police Commissioners and City Attorneys arising from the operations of the LAPD’s Special Investigation Section, culminating in two victories in the Ninth Circuit Court of Appeals; a $100 million inverse condemnation case brought against Los Angeles by Southern Pacific Railroad; and high-stakes litigation for private and publicly owned utilities including the Department of Water and Power, the Metropolitan Water District and the Metropolitan Transit Authority that is building rail and subway transit throughout Los Angeles County.

 Miller is the former Chairman of the Board of D.A.R.E.
 America, the international drug, violence and alcohol abuse and education program taught by police to millions of school children in the U.S. and 50 foreign countries.
-He is a 1972 graduate of UCLA Law School.
+He is a 1972 graduate of UCLA Law School, where he served on the UCLA Law Review.
 In 1972-1973, he served as law clerk to the Honorable Jesse W. Curtis, United States District Judge for the Central District of California.